 Step 1.
 A picture of your face is captured from a photo or video.
-Your face might appear alone or in a crowd.
+Your face might appear alone or in a sea of people.

 Step 2.
 Facial recognition software reads the geometry of your face.
-Key factors include the distance between your eyes,height and width of the face and the distance from forehead to chin.
+Key factors include the distance between your eyes, height and width of the face and the distance from your forehead to chin.
 The software identifies facial landmarks —that are key to distinguishing your face.
 The result: your facial signature.

 Step 3.
 Your facial signature — a mathematical formula — is compared to a database of known faces.

 Step 4.
-A determination is made.
-Your face-print may match that of an image in a facial recognition system database.
+A determination is made and your face-print may match that of an image in a facial recognition system database.

 Basically there are two major steps of facial recognition: